ttaubert/octoblog/source/_posts/2016-09-30-tls-version-intolerance.markdown

 The same can happen with the infamous F5 load balancer that can't handle `ClientHello` messages with a length between 256 and 512 bytes.
 Other devices abort the connection when receiving a large `ClientHello` split into multiple TLS records.
-TLS 1.3 will likely cause more problems of this kind due to more extensions with client key shares.
+TLS 1.3 might actually cause more problems of this kind due to more extensions and client key shares.

 ## What are version fallbacks?

-As browsers usually want to ship new TLS versions as soon as possible, enabled by default to keep their users safe, more than a decade ago browsers vendors saw a need to prevent connection failures due to version intolerance.
-The easy solution was to decrease the advertised version number by one with every failed
+As browsers usually want to ship new TLS versions as soon as possible, more than a decade ago vendors saw a need to prevent connection failures due to version intolerance.
+The easy solution was to decrease the advertised version number by one with every failed attempt:
-attempt:

 > **Client:** Hi!
 The highest TLS version I support is 1.2.
 > **Server:** ALERT!
 Handshake failure.
 (Or FIN.
 Or hang.)